dliggat/dliggat.github.ioOLD/source/about/index.markdown

 ## Why Does this Site Exist?
 Primarily - as a creative outlet.
 I've always enjoyed writing, and I like the opportunity for permanence that the web provides.
 Also, it's fascinating to me to get insight into my past personality and interests - so I post things here (and on Twitter) of current interest knowing that I'm basically queuing up future entertainment & reflection for myself.
 I use [Everpix](http://everpix.com) for the same reason.

-I believe it is important to own your own identity and content online, especially if you work in technology.
+I believe it is important to own your own identity and content online, especially if you work in tech.
 This makes [Octopress](http://octopress.org) very appealing for long-form writing versus one of the various social platforms, which I have no particular confidence will still exist in a decade.

 As a bonus, Octopress is an interesting and highly-configurable technology playground, and a good way for me, as a server/data/analytics guy, to get some healthy ongoing exposure to web front-end technologies.